holoviz/panel/doc/tutorials/basic/indicators_performance.md

 - Leveraged the [`Number`](../../reference/indicators/Number.ipynb) indicator to display current performance.
 - Utilized the [`Trend`](../../reference/indicators/Trend.ipynb) indicator to showcase trending performance over time.

-Remember, there's a plethora of indicators waiting for you to explore in the [Component Gallery](../../reference/index.md).
+Remember, there's a plethora of indicators waiting for you to explore in the [Indicators Section](https://panel.holoviz.org/reference/index.html#indicators) of the [Component Gallery](../../reference/index.md).
 Keep experimenting and uncovering new insights! 🚀